RemiVine/academic-kickstart-1/content/extra_materials/Statistics/_index.md

     weight: 1
 ---

-#### Here I share some materials about statistics for students in social sciences, most of the material is intuitive and aims to give intuitions behind concepts.
+#### Here I share some materials (lectures, extra notes, exercices, exams) about statistics for students in social sciences, most of the material is intuitive and aims to give intuitions behind concepts.

-##### A waiver test for statistic I for International Relations and Political Science

-##### Some exam materials to prepare

 <div style="text-align: center;">